Miranda Warnings in DUI Investigations

 Although the information provided here is intended as general information, the only way to know what impact the failure to read Miranda warnings might have in your case is to speak directly with a DUI Attorney in Tampa, Hillsborough County, FL, about the specific facts of your case.

-At the Sammis Law Firm, we offer free consultations to discuss your case directly with a DUI lawyer so that you can make an informed decision about the best strategy to use to fight your charges.
+At Sammis Law Firm, our DUI defense attorneys offer free consultations to discuss your case.
+We can help you make an informed decision about the best strategy to use to fight your drunk driving charges.

 You Have the Right to Remain Silent – Use It!!!

-Everyone knows something about the Miranda warnings because we have all heard the warning hundreds of times in television shows or at the movies.
+Everyone knows something about the Miranda warnings because we have all heard the warning dozens of times in television shows or at the movies.

 You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be appointed to you.
 Do you understand each of these rights I have explained to you?
 Having these rights in mind, do you wish to talk to us now?

-Very few people seem to understand that regardless of whether you are guilty or innocent, you should never talk to the people once you are under investigation for a criminal offense.
+Very few people seem to understand that regardless of whether you are guilty or innocent, you should never talk to the police once you are under investigation for a criminal offense.

 Who Actually Invokes Their Rights?

-In my experience, the only people who invoke their right to remain silent are people who are familiar with the criminal justice system including police officers, judges, prosecutors, probation officers, and criminal defense attorneys, and their children, family members, and friends.
+In my experience, the only people who invoke their right to remain silent are people who are familiar with the criminal justice system including police officers, judges, prosecutors, probation officers, criminal defense attorneys, and their children, family members, and friends.
 Sometimes I see individuals who have been arrested numerous times who invoke their rights because they have learned from prior experience.

 It is never a good idea to talk to the police when you are under investigation for a crime.
 In fact, professionals of the criminal justice system often teach their children that they should immediately invoke their right to remain silent if they become the target of a criminal investigation.